How to host the perfect garden party

 • Beer pong

 We hope we’ve given you plenty of inspiration for your garden party, and if you’re thinking of sprucing up your home before your guests arrive, why not pop into your local Tapi store, or book a free home visit from our floorologists, so our expert consultants can advise you on the best carpet or flooring for your budget?
-Alternatively, head on over to our Ideas Hub for tons more inspiration, including how to host the perfect dinner party, tips for hosting an engagement party, and how to create a wildlife garden.
+Alternatively, head on over to our Ideas Hub for tons more inspiration, including how to host the perfect dinner party.

 Order free flooring samples